How to Roast Garlic in the Oven (Whole Roasted Garlic + Cloves)

 If you’ve never learned how to roast garlic, then you are in for a real treat.
 While raw garlic is known for its pungent flavor, once roasted, this aromatic ingredient mellows out into a wonderfully sweet and caramelized, soft, buttery ingredient to mix and spread.
 You might even find yourself eating it straight from the oven (I won’t blame you!).

 I’ve made no secret for my love of garlic.
-This is made more evident with my various posts on how to peel garlic, make garlic paste, freeze it, and dry it into garlic flakes or garlic powder.
-Then, even more recently, I’ve shared a method for the ultimate garlic-lovers sauce in the form of Lebanese toum and pickled garlic, which you can eat straight from the jar, raw!
+This is made more evident with my various posts on how to peel garlic, make garlic paste, freeze garlic, and dry it into garlic flakes or garlic powder.
+Then, even more recently, I’ve shared a method for the ultimate garlic-lovers sauce in the form of Lebanese garlic sauce (toum) and pickled garlic, which you can eat straight from the jar, raw!

 Now, though, it’s time to turn to roasting methods.
 I’ve already shared a technique for slow-roasting garlic confit, which roasts garlic cloves in a bath of oil for truly buttery results.
 However, whole roasted garlic (and roast garlic cloves) require far less oil and an even simpler and shorter method to caramelized, buttery goodness!